Examples of this trope in modern media:

 - The very Diablo-like demon lord Ssyba, the final boss of Arcuz 2.

-- Typhon, the Final Boss of Phelios, though he's more purple than red.
+- Typhon, the Final Boss of Phelios, though he's purple (in the Arcade Game) or blue (in the Sega Genesis version) rather than red.

 - In Sinfest the devil is red skinned, has the horns and the tail, and wears the red suit.